• Skip to primary navigation

 Have you ever wondered if your pup could benefit from mental stimulation without investing in expensive toys?

-Fortunately, a few ways to easily make free brain games for dogs can help keep your furry friend sharp and engaged.
+Fortunately, there are a few easy ways to make free brain games for dogs to help keep your furry friend sharp and engaged.

 When selecting brain games for dogs, it’s essential to consider safety first.

-It’s also essential to evaluate whether a game is age-appropriate, as well as be sure only to use items that are the right size and texture so your dog doesn’t choke or potentially hurt itself.
+It’s also essential to evaluate whether a game is age-appropriate and only use items that are the right size and texture so your dog doesn’t choke or potentially hurt itself.

-If needed, start with slower-paced exercises depending on the understanding level of each dog participating in playtime.
-Then slowly increase the difficulty over time according to what works best.
+If needed, start with slower-paced exercises during playtime, depending on each dog’s understanding level.
+Then, slowly increase the difficulty over time according to what works best.

 Here are a few ideas if you’re looking at making doggy brain games yourself: